 Major Bone Grafting

-Bone grafting can replace missing or inadequate bone structure that was caused by traumatic dental extractions, gum disease or injuries.
-The bone is either obtained from a tissue bank or your own bone is taken from the jaw, hip or tibia (below the knee.)
+Bone grafting can replace missing or inadequate bone structure that was caused by traumatic injuries, dental extractions, or gum disease.
+Your oral and Maxillofacial surgeon will obtain bone from a tissue bank or your own bone from your jaw, hip or tibia (below the knee.)
 Sinus bone grafts are also performed to replace bone in the posterior upper jaw.

 In addition, special membranes may be utilized that dissolve under the gum and protect the bone graft and encourage bone regeneration.
-This is called guided bone regeneration or guided tissue regeneration.
+This is called guided bone regeneration or guided tissue regeneration (GTR).

 Major bone grafts are typically performed to repair defects of the jaws.
 These defects may arise as a result of traumatic injuries, tumor surgery, or congenital defects.
 Large defects are repaired using the patient’s own bone.
 This bone is harvested from a number of different sites depending on the size of the defect.
 The skull (cranium), hip (iliac crest), and lateral knee (tibia), are common donor sites.
 These procedures are routinely performed in an operating room and may require a hospital stay.

-The inferior alveolar nerve, which gives feeling to the lower lip and chin, may need to be moved in order to make room for placement of dental implants to the lower jaw.
-This procedure is limited to the lower jaw and indicated when teeth are missing in the area of the two back molars and/or and 2nd premolar, with the above-mentioned secondary condition.
+The inferior alveolar nerve, which courses through the lower jaw and gives feeling to the lower lip and chin, may need to be moved in order to make room for placement of dental implants to the lower jaw wihtout injury to the nerve.
+This procedure is limited to the lower jaw and indicated when teeth are missing in the area of the molars and/or and 2nd premolar, with the above-mentioned secondary condition.

 Since this procedure is considered a very aggressive approach (there is almost always some postoperative numbness of the lower lip and jaw area, which dissipates only very slowly, if ever), usually other, less aggressive options are considered first (CT directed placement of implants, etc.).